ColinMaudry/blog/en/Potential benefits of terminology management for communication.md

 The characteristics of a term may include:

 - a definition
+- if not written by the publisher of the glossary, the source of the definition (be careful of copyright)
 - a sample sentence where the term appears
 - grammatical characteristics (genre, nature, function, etc.)
 - synonyms